 Interestingly, accountability to the people remains remote and the words written in the dissenting opinion of Supreme Court Justice William Kilgarlin haunt many even today.
 In the opinion he affirms, “What we have wrought by the court’s opinion today is to give faceless, nameless boards, responsible to the electorate only in a most indirect and circuitous way, a stamp of approval to continue to escalate to irrational levels, appraised evaluations far in excess of the market value of people’s homes.
 If no taxation without representation was a popular theme a little over two hundred years ago, surely no appraisal without representation should share a similar accolade today.”

 Regardless, truth in taxation requires public hearings and notices by governments and establishes published calculations to establish limits on acceptable rates (effective rate which is the rate that will raise the same amount of tax revenue as the previous year based on the same properties and a rollback rate which, at 4% over the effective rate forces a rollback election by school districts which is automatic and at 8% for all other governments).
-Revenue growth beyond the 8% limit allows voters to petition for a rollback.
-Two rollback elections have been held in Galveston County in the recent past – one in Texas City that failed to lower the rate and one in La Marque ISD that passed requiring the school board to lower the tax rate.
-Galveston ISD held a Tax Ratification Election in 2014 which passed the voter's approval and Friendwood ISD will hold a TRE in September 2016.
+Except for school districts that have an automatic election to ratify any adopted rate in excess of 4%, revenue growth beyond the 8% limit allows voters to petition for a rollback.
+A rollback election was held in Texas City in the recent past and multiple school district tax ratification elections have occurred.
+Whether automatic or petition driven, voters have continued to support government increases beyond the acceptable increases.

 Regardless of truth in taxation benefits, the Texas property tax burden has grown tremendously and continues to see challenges by groups across the State as Texans continue to rise against tax increases.